stonepros/stone/doc/dev/stonefs-snapshots.rst

-CephFS Snapshots
+StoneFS Snapshots
 ================

-CephFS supports snapshots, generally created by invoking mkdir within the ``.snap`` directory.
+StoneFS supports snapshots, generally created by invoking mkdir within the ``.snap`` directory.
 Note this is a hidden, special directory, not visible during a directory listing.